 Using Alchemer Mobile (formerly Apptentive) Insights, we also found the most popular phrases from reviews, with sentiment distribution, for Finance apps.
 Consumers were hyper-focused on using apps to learn their credit score, with in-app actions like logging in and connecting with customer service following close behind.

 - Let customer feedback drive your product roadmap.
 In many ways, the rapid shift to digital makes gathering feedback from customers easier—but only if you ask for it correctly.
 Apps are now a deciding factor for where people put their money, where before it was based on the physical location of branches.
 Right now, our world is primarily mobile, and so are our expectations as consumers.
 The branch experience has become secondary to the digital experience.

 - Offer strong security.
 Having your financial information at your fingertips comes with a catch: security.
 The average person now has a much greater understanding that their data is being used constantly and not necessarily with their permission.
 As such, it’s imperative financial apps have a robust sign-in process to protect customer’s information.
 For example, fingerprint authentication is a great start in making signing in to finance apps both secure and convenient.

 - Be proactive.
 What’s the best way to give your customers or members a positive experience and to encourage them to engage with your app more regularly?
 Proactive communication.
 Reach out, engage them, and make them feel valued.
 In fact, we’ve found that simply interacting with customers, proactively and respectfully, can increase three-month retention by as much as 400%.

 How does your app compare to these benchmarks?
 And how do your “new normal” metrics compare to these industry standards from 2019?

-Schedule a demo of Apptentive to see how our customer experience solution can increase mobile engagement, improve customer sentiment, and more.
+Schedule a demo of Alchemer Mobile (formerly Apptentive) to see how our customer experience solution can increase mobile engagement, improve customer sentiment, and more.